jcurry/ZenPacks.ZenSystems.ApcPdu/README.rst

 Configuration
 =============

-This ZenPack was tested with Zenoss 3.1 against APC AP 7952 B2 devices
+This ZenPack was tested with Zenoss 3.1 and Zenoss 4.2 against APC AP 7952 B2 devices

 Change History
 ==============